makersacademy/CV/README.md

           This project helped me to learn about Ruby on Rails, working in a team and project management.

 - Rails - Treebook - https://github.com/RizAli/treebook
-          Another example of ruby on rails project worked individually on it though.
+          Another example of ruby on rails project but worked individually on it.

 - html-css - https://github.com/RizAli/html_css
           I created this small webpage to get better understanding of responsive web app.